carstenbauer/WorkshopWizard.jl/README.md

 That's it!

-For disbelievers there is a [documentation](https://crstnbr.github.io/WorkshopWizard.jl/dev).
+For disbelievers (and troubleshooting) there is a [documentation](https://crstnbr.github.io/WorkshopWizard.jl/dev).

 ## Demonstration